practicalli/spacemacs/repl-driven-development/index.md

 [clj-kondo](https://github.com/borkdude/clj-kondo) is a Clojure project that provides continuous Linting

-[Eastwood](https://github.com/jonase/eastwood) also provides linting, although its more effective as a batch process before commit or as part of cont inuous integration.
+[Eastwood](https://github.com/jonase/eastwood) also provides linting, although its more effective as a batch process before commit or as part of continuous integration.

 Kibit provides feedback on the use of Clojure in your code, providing idiomatic Clojure suggestions.